vocdoni/docs/docs/architecture/services/gateway.md

 + `entityId` can be used for retreiving the list of processes from a specific entity organization.
 + `from` can be used to seek specific positions and start from them.
 So if a call without `from` (`from = 0`) returns 64 values, a second call with `from = 64` will get the next 64 values.
 + `namespace` can be used for querying only a specific namespace.
 The namespace zero (default value) means all existing namespaces.
++ `sourceNetworkId` can be used for querying only a specific network origin (where the process has been created).
+Current possible values are:
+	UNKNOWN, ETH_MAINNET, ETH_RINKEBY, ETH_GOERLI, POA_XDAI, POA_SOKOL, POLYGON, BSC, ETH_MAINNET_SIGNALING, ETH_RINKEBY_SIGNALING
+  An empty string is also allowed (means no filter).
 + `searchTerm` can be used for querying a specific process ID or partial ID.
 + `status` can be used for querying processes on a specific status (READY, PAUSED, CANCELED, ENDED or RESULTS).
 + `withResults` bool filter can be used for quering only those processes that already have results (open process or finished with revealed keys).